 - 4.9 As well as an increase in pressures, which in the short term are covered by higher than anticipated income growth, there is the risk announced to business rate growth in the financial settlement.
 This is to have baseline funding reset in 2020/21 based on a fair funding review, which is a significant risk to all district councils that have growth significantly above baseline.
-This is the case for Hinckley and Bosworth Borough Council, which for 2018/19 has growth of £0.9m above its net baseline funding of £2.4m, with an expectation of £1m of growth for 2019/20.
-It is anticipated that the changes and baseline reset will lead to a loss of £1.6m income between 2020/21 to 2022/23 compared to the three pervious years.
-Therefore the business rate equalisation reserve is required to off set these pressures and maintain a reasonable general fund balance. - 4.10 There is also the need to provide support for future developments as the Council moves forward, therefore three new reserves have been set up to capture the income growth from business rates which will be used to fund development pressures going forward.
-These are: - Minor Capital Projects, £175,000 - Hinckley Community Development Fund, £350,000, and - PCIF reserve (Future Top up pressure), £375,000.
+This is the case for Hinckley and Bosworth Borough Council, which for 2018/19 has growth of £1.2m above its net baseline funding of £2.5m, with an expectation of £1.3m of growth for 2019/20.
+It is anticipated that the changes and baseline reset will lead to a loss of £1.7m income between 2020/21 to 2022/23 compared to the three pervious years.
+Therefore, the business rate equalisation reserve is required to off set these pressures and maintain a reasonable general fund balance. - 4.10 There is also the need to provide support for future developments as the Council moves forward, therefore three new reserves have been set up to capture the income growth from business rates which will be used to fund development pressures going forward.
+These are: - Minor Capital Projects, £175,000

+- Hinckley Community Development Fund, £350,000, and - PCIF reserve (Future Top up pressure), £375,000.

-A further £300,000 has been placed in the Developing Communities Fund and £200k in the workforce strategy to off set potential further costs of the national settlement in 2019/20.
+A further £300,000 has been placed in the Developing Communities Fund and £200k in the workforce strategy to invest in additional capacity or if needed to off set potential further costs of the national settlement in 2019/20.